-- 12. Encouraging people to go back to work will have economic benefits for many, but some groups will benefit less than others.
+17. Encouraging people to go back to work will have economic benefits for many, but some groups will benefit less than others.
 Low earners more generally are seven times as likely as high earners to work in a sector that is now shut down.
-Similarly, the IFS has estimated that employees aged under 25 were about 2 and a half times as likely to work in a shutdown sector as other employees.4 Women are also likely to be impacted differently to men; emerging evidence suggests women are being more impacted by job loss partly due to the types of jobs/sectors they work in and partly due to greater caring responsibilities5; without the reopening of pre-schools and childcare, women will be less able to benefit from businesses reopening.
-Interventions to encourage people back to work might need to be combined with the re-opening of childcare facilities for women to benefit and the already disproportionate impacts to be mitigated.
-Single parents in particular, who are more likely to be women and are more economically vulnerable, will be unable to benefit without additional childcare measures and/or access to informal childcare via contact with families. - 13.
-The data for ethnic minority communities highlights that Black people are more likely to be employed in public administration, health and education (at 43.6%) i.e.key worker roles.
-The combined Pakistani and Bangladeshi ethnic group had a higher percentage of workers in the distribution, hotels and restaurants sector (30.7%) which are currently closed6. - 14.
-Finally, easing NPIs for manufacturing, construction, and retail would positively impact parts of the South West, the East, the Midlands, the North, Wales, and Northern Ireland the most. - 15.
-There are shared risks for pregnant women, people over the age of 70 who are still in work, and some disabled people, who are classified as 'clinically vulnerable' and advised to continue to shield, but may experience difficulties if their workplaces reopen and they are unable to return.
+Similarly, the IFS has estimated that employees aged under 25 were about 2 and a half times as likely to work in a shutdown sector as other employees.5 Women are also likely to be impacted differently to men; emerging evidence suggests women are being more impacted by job loss - partly due to the types of jobs/sectors they work in and partly due to greater caring responsibilities6; without the reopening of pre-schools and childcare, women will be less able to benefit from businesses reopening.
+Interventions to encourage people back to work might need to be combined with the re-opening of childcare facilities for women (and parents in general) to benefit and the already disproportionate impacts to be mitigated.
+Single parents in particular, who are more likely to be women and are more economically vulnerable, will be unable to benefit without additional childcare measures and/or access to informal childcare via contact with families.